allegheny-college-ls-591-fall-2024/course-materials/README.md

 Hands-on learning activities will contribute to team-building and practice widely-applicable strategies for reasoning.
 Students will receive individualized support, maximizing opportunities for success in computer and information science and related fields.

 ## Learning Outcomes

 1. navigate computer with graphical and text-based tools
-2. identify hierarchical/sequential structure within computational problems
+2. identify hierarchical and sequential structure within computational problems
 3. describe processes/strategies for computational problem solving
 4. describe and use fundamental computational operators
 5. implement algebra-based logic/strategies/skills in computational problems